-The following is a response to Andrew Unger’s essay, A Prayer for Boston (and Everyone Else).
+The following is a response to Andrew J. Bergman’s essay, A Prayer for Boston (and Everyone Else).

 On Wednesday, Andrew Unger wrote an article pointing out that the tragedies in Somalia and Iraq didn’t receive the same level of grief as the one in Boston.
 This kind of moralizing is, of course, nonsense.